keeping pace in a changing world

 This is why the NatWest everywoman Awards is so important - for 18 years it has built a community of female business owners and exemplary role models to share knowledge and ideas, connecting them with advisors, peers and potential investors.

-We are delighted to invite you to join our panel discussion, moderated by Celia Duncan (Women's Editor Daily Mail), on 'female entrepreneurs - keeping pace in a changing world' where we will be joined by Trinny Woodall (Trinny London), Whitney Bromberg Hawkings (Flowerbx), Charlotte Ferguson (Disciple) and Pippa Murray (Pip and Nut).
+Thank you to everyone who joined our panel discussion moderated by Celia Duncan (Women's Editor Daily Mail) on 'female entrepreneurs - keeping pace in a changing world'.
+Celia was joined by Trinny Woodall (Trinny London), Whitney Bromberg Hawkings (Flowerbx), Kanya King CBE (MOBO Organisation) Charlotte Ferguson (Disciple) and Pippa Murray (Pip and Nut).

 WHO IS IT FOR?

 The NatWest everywoman Awards are open to any female business owner whether they operate as a limited company, sole trader, or in partnership with others.
 The awards celebrate the woman behind the business, her personal successes and achievements and how she individually inspires others.

 It is free to nominate, so check this year's categories and start your nomination today.

 If you know an inspiring female entrepreneur who you think should be entering this year's awards, but do not have sufficient details to complete an actual nomination, please complete the below form, and we will contact them directly.